ChungMasterFlex/supersimplesass/README.md

 <br />
 DevOps:<br />
-Github Actions will be used so that checkins with <code>main</code> will automatically deploy the updated docker to ACS.
+Github Actions will be used so that checkins with <code>main</code> will automatically deploy the updated docker to ACS.<br />

 <br />
 Style:<br />